Pradeep23-01/Multi-modal-clickbait-classifier/README.md

 # Multi-modal-clickbait-classifier
+A multimodal deep learning model that anticipates the clickbait nature through the text and images uploaded on social media, this study seeks to recognize social media posts in a heuristic manner

+# Context:
- a multimodal deep learning model that anticipates the clickbait nature through the text and images uploaded on social media, this study seeks to recognize social media posts in a heuristic manner
+Content that is written primarily to grab readers’ attention is referred to as clickbait.
+These enticing contents encourage readers to click on links, which then direct them to a certain web page.
+The goal of clickbait articles is not to provide consumers with high-quality material but rather to generate website traffic.
+It is crucial to ensure that the social media updates made by digital marketing executives about newly released news pieces are not clickbait.
+Through a multimodal deep learning model that anticipates the clickbait nature through the text and images uploaded on social media, this study seeks to recognize social media posts in a heuristic manner.
+We train the current state-of-the-art text classifiers and image classifiers on our dataset, and the best-performing models for text and image which are Bi-GRU and CNN respectively.
+These models were considered to build the multimodal model, with the output based on an output function.

+# Results and Discussions:
 we proposed a Multimodal model for click- bait detection on social media platforms that predicts both the images and text data posted.
 Considering the different